Capevace/my-ukulele-tabs/All I Want For Christmas Is You – Mariah Carey.md

 There upon the fireplace  (I...)
 C
   Santa Claus won't make me happy
-Eb6
+Cm
 With a toy on Christmas day

 [Chorus]
 G                      B7
 I just want you for my own (ooh..)
-Em                       Eb6
+Em                       Cm
 More than you could ever know
-G/D                 E7
+G                   E7
 Make my wish come true
-Am7            Cm6/D        G   Em
+Am7            Cm6          G   Em
 All I want for Christmas is you
 C     D
 You   baby